Regulatory Ecosystem in Bengaluru Mobility

-Mr. Amarnarayan speaking about the regulatory challenges for new mobility service providers said that the existing laws and rules have not kept in pace with the growing mobility options, therefore, there needs to be a thorough overhaul of the existing regulatory framework.
+Mr. Amarnarayan speaking about the regulatory challenges for new mobility service providers said that the existing laws and rules have not kept pace with the growing mobility options, therefore, there needs to be a thorough overhaul of the existing regulatory framework.
 The laws need to be more flexible in the present time.
 Mr. Mallikarjun representing the Transport Department, GoK, agreed that sandbox will provide a platform for innovation in new modes of mobility.
-He further added that the MV Amendment Act of 2019 has made certain provisions for new age mobility solutions, but they are not very specific.
+He further added that the MV Amendment Act of 2019 has made certain provisions for new-age mobility solutions, but they are not very specific.

-Highlighting the need of asset utilization, Mr. Ajay Seth, representing BMRCL, a public transport service said that, better asset utilization of all the modes of mobility will enhance the utilization of the system as a whole and needs to be a consideration in the modes/business models of transport to be allowed.
+Highlighting the need for asset utilization, Mr. Ajay Seth, representing BMRCL, a public transport service said that, better asset utilization of all the modes of mobility will enhance the utilization of the system as a whole and needs to be a consideration in the modes/business models of transport to be allowed.

 Mr. Prabhjeet Singh spoke about the falling levels of availability of cabs during peak hours in congested areas.
 He said that the regulatory cap imposed by the government on the dynamic pricing considered only the distance but did not make an allowance for time and congestion factor hence making it non-remunerative for cab drivers to be available during peak hours.
 He suggested that time-based dynamic pricing will allow drivers to earn more in high traffic situations as a solution to surge pricing.
-He also said that, there is a need to integrate all modes of transport.
-He said that the ultimate vision is to have a one stop platform to enable all modes in a seamless manner towards the broader good and technology could integrate all the modes.
+He also said that there is a need to integrate all modes of transport.
+He said that the ultimate vision is to have a one-stop platform to enable all modes in a seamless manner towards the broader good and technology could integrate all the modes.

 Speaking on the Comprehensive Mobility Plan, Mr. Alok Prasanna mentioned that a city needs a CMP which encompasses multiple departments with a specific goal.
 This will help to assess the requirements of various modes of transport while also providing a level playing field for the new mobility service providers

-The workshop and the panel discussion organized by B.PAC provided a platform for the service providers, citizens, civil society organizations and the Government representatives to discuss and deliberate on the challenges in the regulatory framework for mobility sector and the way forward.
+The workshop and the panel discussion organized by B.PAC provided a platform for the service providers, citizens, civil society organizations, and the Government representatives to discuss and deliberate on the challenges in the regulatory framework for the mobility sector and the way forward.
 It also provided a forum for sharing best practices of different modes of new mobility services in the city.

 Participants for the workshop –